Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 - AI handles sending and sequencing.
 Automated delivery across LinkedIn and email, with proper delays, warmup, and follow-up logic.

 This model gives you the volume and consistency of AI with the judgment and relationship skills of a human.
-The human isn’t spending 4 hours a day on research and data entry.
-They’re spending 1-2 hours on the highest-value activities: reviewing messaging, handling warm responses, and closing meetings.
+The human is not spending hours a day on research and data entry.
+They are spending their time on the highest-value activities: reviewing messaging, handling warm responses, and closing meetings.

 What to look for in an AI SDR tool